Bersiap: Phases

 In the second phase of the Bersiap (15 Sept – 14 Oct 1945), de-centralised local Pemuda groups started to organise and obtain weapons.
 The first Japanese soldiers were molested and the attitude against Dutch and Eurasian civilians became hostile.
 Indonesian propaganda also became aggressive.
 Atrocities committed by revolutionary forces against Indo-Europeans began.
 Fights between Pemuda and young Eurasians broke out, resulting in a food boycott of Indos (5 October), which in turn resulted in more violent fights.
 In October, razzias (raids) commenced and Eurasian males were arrested and killed.
 On 12 October, the Revolutionary government ordered the arrest of all Eurasian men and boys.
 In Surabaya, 42 Eurasians were killed in the basement of the Simpang Club and several hundred were tortured in the Kalisosok Prison in the Werfstraat.
 After an Ambonese prison guard informed the British about plans to poison the prisoners (9 November), they were rescued (10 November) by a Eurasian commander and a Gurkha unit.
 By the end of September, the first British (Indian) troops started to arrive.
 The British tried to remain neutral and seek cooperation with the Republican leadership.
 Also, the Japanese military tried not to get involved and only reacted when provoked.

 The 49th Indian Infantry Brigade arrived in Surabaya by 25 October 1945 under Brigadier Mallaby.
 At first, the British were received well by TKR commander Mustopo and Surabaya Governor Dr Surio, and deployed in small units all over the city.
 TKR was instructed to support the British in securing Japanese prisoners and to save allied internees.
 On the morning of the 27th, an Allied airplane spread leaflets demanding that Indonesians surrender their weapons or be shot.
 This ultimatum from General Hawthorne, caused an uprising in Surabaya by dozens of youth militias that led to a battle on 10 November and a fatwa jihad (holy war) against westerners.

 By October 1945, a fatwa jihad supporting war in Surabaya was echoed in Aceh by popular cleric Daud Beurueh.
 Some militia contingents from Sulawesi and other Indonesian areas became involved in the Surabaya war.
 A small Dutch forces would land in Kutaraja, from October to early November, but would withdraw to Medan as the atmosphere grew more hostile.
-The pro-Dutch uleëbalang expected the Dutch to return, and were left exposed when they did not.
+The pro-Dutch ulèebalang expected the Dutch to return, and were left exposed when they did not.
 The Dutch would leave Aceh untouched for the rest of the Revolution, this situation would turn the civil war in Aceh decisively in the pro-Republican ulama.